strawstack/CoinCard/README.md

 # TODO

+- [ ] A machine, with state, that performs correctly under all circumstances.
+    - [ ] Correct state transitions and only those transitions.

 - [ ] Build machine in isolation with four/six machines around and perform full state test.
 (Complete interaction and CSS styles)

 # Bugs